backdrop-contrib/nodeaccess_nodereference/README.txt

 -----
-Create a Node reference field in your content type, on the page where you configure the properties of your field, you will also see settings for granting access to the referenced user.
+Create a Node reference field in your content type, on the page where you configure the properties of your field, you will also see settings for granting access to users based on their access to referenced nodes.